martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 protocol.

-If a secondary protocol uses the signaling channel with the assumption that the signaling and TLS peers are the same then that protocol is vulnerable to attack.
-The identity of the peer at the TLS layer is not guaranteed to be the same as the identity of the signaling peer.
+If a secondary protocol uses the signaling channel with the assumption that the signaling and TLS peers are the same then that protocol is vulnerable to attack unless they also validate the identity of peers at both layers.
+Use of the `external_session_id` does not guarantee that the identity of the peer at the TLS layer is the same as the identity of the signaling peer.

 It is important to note that multiple connections can be created within the same signaling session.
 An attacker might concatenate only part of a session,